nstack/stackhut/docs/getting_started/tutorial.rst

 StackHut turns classes into cloud APIs, so you can call your functions over HTTP or natively using our client libraries.

 This tutorial briefly describes how you can develop, test and deploy a simple service on StackHut.
 This one will only take a few minutes, but services can be as complex as you like.
-Firstly, check you've installed the StackHut dependencies as described in :ref:`installation`.
+Firstly, check you've installed the StackHut dependencies as described in :ref:`getting_started_installation`.

-Further information on creating a service can be found in :ref:`usage_cli` and :ref:`usage_project`.
+Further information on creating a service can be found in :ref:`creating_toolkit` and :ref:`creating_structure`.

 Creating a Service